JNRowe/upoints/README.rst

     169 kM, with an initial bearing of 294°

 All the class definitions, methods and independent functions contain hopefully useful usage examples in the docstrings.
-The ``html/`` directory contains the preprocessed epydoc_ output for reference.
+The API documentation is built with Sphinx_, and is available in ``doc/html/api/``.

 There is some accompanying text and examples for ``point.py``, formerly ``edist.py``, available in `geolocation and path cross`_.
 More examples